 Contemplating seeing a counsellor can be unnerving, you may feel daunted by the prospect of seeking professional help, you may think that asking for help is a sign of “weakness” and you should continue to struggle by yourself.
 However, I believe that seeking professional support when needed is an act of courage, hope and self-care, that could help make a difference in your life.
 Please feel free to contact me confidentially by phone or email, if I can answer any questions you have, or to arrange an assessment session.

 The assessment session is an opportunity for us to meet and will give you an indication of what working with me feels like.
-It is important that you find a counsellor that feels right for you and is a good fit.
-During the assessment session I will gather some background and personal information from you, explore with you your reasons for attending counselling and establish what you hope to gain from therapy.
-If we decide we can work together and you decide you would like to commit to ongoing therapy, we can discuss your needs and future sessions.
+During the assessment session I will gather some background information from you, explore with you your reasons for attending counselling and establish what you hope to gain from therapy.
+If you feel we can work together and you decide you would like to commit to ongoing therapy, we can discuss your needs and future sessions.
 I usually offer, weekly, 50-minute sessions, face to face, online or by telephone, on both short- and long-term contracts.

 Training, qualifications & experience

 - Diploma in Integrative Counselling (BACP Accredited Course, Gold Book standard)